 What is counselling and therapy?

-Counselling and therapy are umbrella terms that cover a range of talking therapies.
+Counselling and therapy cover a range of talking therapies.
 Where talking about emotions feels difficult, our therapists will help you to find other ways to express your feelings such as writing, drawing and other creative methods you feel comfortable with.

 Therapy might include talking about your life experiences, (past and present), feelings, emotions, relationships, ways of thinking and patterns of behaviour.
 Our therapists will do their best to help you to look at your current difficulties and help you find healthier ways of coping.

 Therapy is not advice.
 You will not be told what to do.
 Your therapist will help you make your own decisions and identify what is right for you.
 Therapy helps to increase your self-awareness and this can empower you to make positive changes in your life.

 All service users must undergo an initial assessment with a member of our team before therapy can begin.
 This is to make sure you are in a position to benefit from the service and that you are having the right support at the right time.

 Therapy offers you the tools that can enable you make positive changes in your life.
 Therapy is a two way process between the therapist and the client and you must feel ready and willing to engage in this process.